KelvinHere/Milestone-Interactive/testing.md

     - *Fix* : the images were loading, to prevent this the images are preloaded into the footer before the player selects difficulty at a 0x0 size.

 - The player could select more than two tiles.
-    - *Fix* : When selecting a tile, the `tileSelect` method will only run if 'selectionA' or 'selectionB' are undefined.
+    - *Fix* : When selecting a tile, the `tileSelect` method will only run if either of two variables 'selectionA' or 'selectionB' are undefined.

 ### Unsolved

-- None so far
+- None so far found